ibm-cloud-docs/solution-tutorials/vpc-transit-power.hidden.md

    ```
    {: codeblock}

-1. The config_tf directory contains configuration variables that you are required to configure.
+1. The config_tf directory requires a file **terraform.tfvars**.
+The file template.power.terraform.tfvars is the starting point for this tutorial.

    ```sh
    cp config_tf/template.power.terraform.tfvars config_tf/terraform.tfvars